RobinX-dev/Flutter-Projects/Readme.md

 const : value cannot be changed, value assigned at compile time.
 </pre>
 <pre>
-it automatically add the back button on the leading section of the app bar that hash navigator.pop() method inside it.
+Navigator.push() automatically add the back button on the leading section of the app bar that hash navigator.pop() method inside it.
 </pre>